sidtohan/Etch-a-Sketch/README.md

 * CSS3
 * Javascript

-## Setup
+## Status
-Setting up this project doesn't require any installation, accessible simply by hosting on nginx server or using local host
+Currently this project is in development, with more UI changes coming.